davidsaltacc/shadowclient/info.md

 * in airjump you can toggle between normal and "jetpack" mode (hold)
 * heavily improved and bugfixed freecam
 * reworked settings, now a separate screen
+* better keybinding setup for modules
+* color settings for some modules

 ### fixes:
 * fixed a lot of ui related bugs